cheryli/MGLC/Laplace.md

 ```

 ### Message exchange
 And the message passing becomes more complicated.
 For each sub-domain, for example, we need to exchange message with its top boundary.
 We now use its "block index" to identify if it has the top sub-domain and the rank id of its top sub-domain.
+And because the points at top boundary are discontinuous in virtual memory, we need a buffer `sender_tb` and `receiver_tb`:
 ```c
 /* exchange message with top -- send then receive
   * message tag: 0 - message from/to bottom; 1 - message from/to top (for sender) */